apache/sedona/docs/tutorial/raster.md

 4021226.584486
 ```

+World files are used to georeference and geo-locate images by establishing an image-to-world coordinate transformation that assigns real-world geographic coordinates to the pixels of the image.

 ## Raster Manipulation

 Since `v1.5.0` there have been many additions to manipulate raster data, we will show you a few example queries.